THOMASELOVE/432-classes-2026/class01/README.md

 ## Announcements

-You can do this.
+1. You can do this.
 It's a lot of work, but it's worth it.

----

-## Getting Help
+## On Getting Help

 If you’ve spent 15 minutes working on something and are stuck, don’t keep working on it.
 ASK FOR HELP.
-To get help in this course, you have three main options:
+To get help in this course, you have three main options.

 ### TA Office Hours will start Friday 2025-01-16